nancopeland/old-portfolio-site/_posts/2017-6-10-smt-user-content-admin.markdown

 {:.p-img}
 ![new site]({{ site.url }}/assets/img/smt_cms/smt4.jpg)

-For an admin or who is approving and publishing content, I wanted to make it super easy to find the newly submitted posts from users.
+For an admin or editor who is approving and publishing content, I wanted to make it super easy to find the newly submitted posts from users.
 This content should be separate from what is already published on the site.

 {:.p-img}
 ![new site]({{ site.url }}/assets/img/smt_cms/smt5.jpg)